Weetynn/housing-dm-ii/README.md

     ▪️ Computed correlations for all continuous and ordinal variables.

     ▪️ Findings are: A strong positive correlation was observed between "price" and "sqft_living" (0.7 or higher).
-Moderate correlations were found between "price" and other variables like "bathrooms," "view," and "sqft_living15," suggesting that these factors contribute to price but are not as strongly correlated as living space.
+Moderate correlations were found between "price" and other variables namely "view", "sqft_living15", "sqft_above", "sqft_living", and "grade", suggesting that these factors contribute to price but are not as strongly correlated as living space.

 ---